Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Introduction

 exists and takes values in $ \mathbb{R}\cup\{-\infty\} $.
 Moreover, because matrix norms are equivalent, the limit does not depend on the choice of $ \| \cdot \| $.
 This limit was called the \emph{Lyapunov exponent} associated with the random matrix products and is of great importance, as it describes the stability of a system.

-The asymptotic behaviour of non-commutative products is intensively studied during the latest 60 years.
-The first significant result dates back to 1960 when Furstenberg and Kesten \cite{Furstenberg1} proved that, under the finite expectation condition,
+The asymptotic behaviour of non-commutative products has been studied extensively over the past 60 years.
+The first significant result is the famous 1960 Furstenberg--Kesten Theorem \cite{Furstenberg1}, stating that, under finite log expectation condition,